-The 20th edition of the annual Anti-Semitism Report prepared by the research body of the DAIA Jewish political umbrella group showed that nearly 90% of the 834 complaints filed dealt with incidents that occurred online, on social networks or on news websites.
+The 20th edition of the annual Anti-Semitism Report prepared by the research body of the DAIA Jewish political umbrella group shows that nearly 90 percent of the 834 complaints filed dealt with incidents that occurred online, on social networks or on news websites.

-“We are losing the cultural battle against hate speech,” DAIA President Jorge Knoblovits said in presenting the figures on Wednesday.
+“We are losing the cultural battle against hate speech,” DAIA President Jorge Knoblovits says while presenting the figures.
 “Our efforts are not enough; the increase is fierce.”

-Knoblovits also said that the situation has become worse in 2019, with not only online but also physical attacks, including the assault of a rabbi in Rosario in June.
+Knoblovits also says that the situation has become worse in 2019, with not only online but also physical attacks, including the assault of a rabbi in Rosario in June.

-The 2017 report from the DAIA’s Center for Social Studies had shown a 14% rise from the previous year.
+The 2017 report from the DAIA’s Center for Social Studies had shown a 14 percent rise from the previous year.